 You can’t visit the Pikes Peak Region without taking a trip up our most notable landmark.
 And there are many ways to experience this magnificent mountain, but few as iconic as the Cog Railway.
 You’ll climb over 8,000 feet in elevation, pass through seven different life zones, past waterfalls, quaking aspens, frolicking big horn sheep, and over boulder fields to reach 14,115 feet in elevation.

-Take a Ride through the Garden
+Take a Horseback Ride Through the Garden

 You’ll find no aspen at this elevation but you will find red sandstone rock formations, changing Gambel Oak and mountain mahogany and bright red trails.
 Give yourself a chance to really soak in all these colors, by saddling up with Academy Riding Stables.
 Choose from one or two hour tours and let the beauty of Garden of the Gods fill your senses.

-Pumpkin Spice and Chunky Scarves
+Pumpkin Spice and Chunky Scarves at the Trading Post

 At the southwest corner of Garden of the Gods, tucked amongst a stand of giant cottonwoods, is the oldest gallery and gift shop in Colorado.
 The Garden of the Gods Trading Post may look unassuming from the parking lot, but behind those original front doors is a mecca of retail wonders.
 With over 20,000 square feet, this local legacy stocks a vast array of souvenirs, gifts and local art, plus a cafe with a charming patio and coffee bar offering your favorite Starbucks drinks.

 Hands on with History at the Manitou Cliff Dwellings

 Manitou Cliff Dwellings were originally moved to the region from Southwest Colorado in the early 1900’s in hopes of protecting them for future generations.
 Because these are no longer an archeological site, you’re able to get up close and personal.
 Touch the walls, climb the ladders, even try your hand at grinding corn.
 Fun for all ages (and educational, just don’t tell the kids they’re learning something!)

-Shop for Pumpkins and More in OCC
+Shop for Pumpkins in OCC

 Old Colorado City, affectionately known at OCC by the locals, is a charming historic district on the westside of Colorado Springs.
 The area is chockfull of great local restaurants, boutiques, galleries and fun festivities like the weekly farmers market.
 Every Saturday during the growing season, Bancroft Park is lined with vendors sharing produce, honey, locally made-pastas, sauces and so much more.